wbamberg/idl-reference/docs/nsIDOMSerializer.md

 The subtree rooted by the specified element is serialized to
 a byte stream using the character set specified.
-@param root The root of the subtree to be serialized.
-This could
-            be any node, including a Document.
-@param stream The byte stream to which the subtree is serialized.
-@param charset The name of the character set to use for the encoding
-               to a byte stream.
-If this string is empty and root is
-               a document, the document's character set will be used.

 #### Parameters ####